Confidence in euro zone economy near a four-year high

 Still, the euro zone's recovery is fragile and its economies are diverging.
 Economic morale in France, the euro zone's second-largest economy, rose just 0.4 points in March.

-Despite the uncertainty surrounding Greece, the euro zone's economy finally looks to be leaving behind its crisis after two recessions since 2008, while the European Central Bank's money-printing program is increasing optimism.
+Despite the uncertainty surrounding Greece, the euro zone's economy finally looks to be leaving behind its crisis after two recessions since 2008, while the European Central Bank's money-printing programme is increasing optimism.

 The European Commission expects the euro zone's economy to grow 1.3 percent this year and 1.9 percent in 2016.
 That would lag the recovery in Britain and the United States but would offer a welcome sign that the bloc can avoid the economic stagnation and deflation many feared just a few months ago.

-To combat low inflation, the European Central Bank has begun printing money to buy euro zone government bonds, a policy known as quantitative easing that will see it pump 60 billion euros ($65 billion) a month into the euro zone's economy.
+To combat low inflation, the European Central Bank has begun printing money to buy euro zone government bonds, a policy known as quantitative easing that will see it pump 60 billion euros (43.86 billion pounds) a month into the euro zone's economy.

 That is weakening the euro against the dollar, helping euro zone exporters.
 A global oil glut is also making energy cheap.